General Externship Program Information

-In addition to the hours spent working in the externship placement, externs are required to submit biweekly reflection papers to their faculty supervisor and to Dean Kim Bart.
+In addition to the hours spent working in the externship placement, externs are required to submit biweekly reflection papers to their faculty supervisor.
 Credit for work in the externship placement and the associated reflection papers will be awarded on a Credit/No Credit basis.

 A student participating in an externship must have completed or be currently enrolled in a course designated as satisfying the Ethics and Professionalism Requirement for graduation.
-This requirement may be waived, with Dean Bart’s permission, in order to enroll in an externship.
-A student who has earned 6 credits in externships and wishes to enroll in additional externship credits must obtain the prior approval of both Dean Bart and the Curriculum Committee (see Dean Bart for more information).
+This requirement may be waived, with permission, in order to enroll in an externship.
+A student who has earned 6 credits in externships and wishes to enroll in additional externship credits must obtain the prior approval of the faculty Curriculum Committee.

 A student participating in an externship may not earn a salary or receive other compensation for the work performed in the placement, except for reimbursement for travel and other work-related expenses required by the placement entity.

 2 to 4 credits, with option for 1 to 2 credit research paper